Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Our feet have a lot of reflexology points; with some knowledge, one can use these different areas of your feet to heal a variety of ailments found in your body, and they are made up of the following:

-However, when one suffers from burning feet from standing all day, there are foot acupressure points to which one can apply pressure to help relieve the burning sensation in one’s feet and other ailments.
+However, when one suffers from burning feet due to prolonged standing, there are specific foot acupressure points that can be applied to help relieve the burning sensation and alleviate other related ailments.

 Pressure Points for Burning Feet and Other Ailments

-The following pressure points one can use to help relieve burning feet and many other illnesses found in the body.
+The following pressure points can be used to help relieve burning feet and many other illnesses found in the body.
 One does not need to use all these acupoints; when you have a free hand, you can apply pressure to these points effectively.

 Kun Lun

-One finds the Kun Lun on the inner side of your ankle.
-Apply pressure to this acupressure point using your thumbs one centimeter away from the ankle on both feet for two minutes daily.
-It helps with numbness, neck inflexibility, backache, ankle pain in the heel, nosebleeds, swollen ankles, fever, and blurred vision.
+One finds the Kun Lun on the inner side of the ankle.
+Apply pressure to this acupressure point using your thumbs, one centimeter away from the ankle on both feet, for two minutes daily.
+It helps alleviate numbness, stiffness, backache, heel pain, nosebleeds, swollen ankles, fever, and blurred vision.

 The San Yin Jiao

-The San Yin Jiao is found on the inside surface of your leg, where you place four fingers-width above your inner ankle bone.
+The San Yin Jiao is found on the inside surface of your leg, where you place four finger widths above your inner ankle bone.
 Here, one can apply pressure for up to two minutes, and it is excellent for treating:

 The Fu Liu

-Just below the San Yin Jiao point, one finds the Fu Liu pressure point about two finger widths below on the front border of the tendon-calcaneus.
-Using this point is that it helps improve energy in the aged and is excellent for low backache, abdominal pain, swelling of your legs, foot weakness, night sweating, hemorrhoids, and burning feet.
+Just below the San Yin Jiao point, one finds the Fu Liu pressure point, located about two finger widths below on the front border of the tendon calcaneus.
+Using this point helps improve energy in the aged and is excellent for alleviating low backache, abdominal pain, leg swelling, foot weakness, night sweats, hemorrhoids, and burning feet.

 The Zu San Li